Renddslow/good-news-reader/data/raw/rev15.md

 angels who had seven plagues, which are the last, because in them the wrath of God is finished.

 ---!p
-{2} And I saw something like a sea of glass mixed with fire, and those who were victorious over the beast and his image and the number of his name, standing on the sea of glass, holding harps of God. {3} And they sang the song of Moses, the bond-servant of God, and the song of the Lamb, saying,
+{2} And I saw something like a sea of glass mixed with fire, and those who were victorious over the beast and his image and the number of his name, standing on the sea of glass, holding harps of God. {3} And they sang [[moses-song|the song of Moses]], the bond-servant of God, and the song of the Lamb, saying,

 ---!q
 {4} “Great and marvelous are Your works,